Stormy102/Lancer/README.md

 The aim of Lancer is to take several tools which already exist, such as [Gobuster](https://github.com/OJ/gobuster/), [Nmap](https://github.com/nmap/nmap), [SMBMap](https://github.com/ShawnDEvans/smbmap) and [many](https://github.com/portcullislabs/enum4linux) [more](https://github.com/sullo/nikto), and intelligently detect which tools should be used depending on the results of a scan.
 This is meant to automate enumeration of a target and make the process of finding vulnerabilities a bit easier.

 ## Usage

+Firstly, the program depends on several other programs being installed.
+For each of these programs, the environmental PATH variable must point to them so that they can be executed by Python.
+* Nmap (Required)
+* Gobuster (Optional)
+* Smbmap (Optional)
+* Nikto (Optional)
+* enum4linux (Optional, Linux only)

+To execute the program, ensure that you have Python 3.7 or higher installed.
+The program takes the following arguments:

 ```text
 usage: lancer.py [-h] (-T TARGET | --target-file FILE) [-q] [-v] [-sd]